-6.11.1 Academic Misconduct (New 02/07/08, 07/29/13)
+6.11.1 Academic Misconduct (New 02/07/08, 07/29/13, 07/01/25)

 Academic misconduct is defined as dishonesty (cheating, plagiarism, etc.) that occurs in conjunction with academic requirements such as courses or Qualifying Examinations.
 Allegations of academic misconduct should be made in writing to the Dean.
 In cases of alleged academic misconduct, the Dean will, within one week, appoint an Investigative Committee consisting of three faculty members and two students to investigate the allegations and report their findings and recommendations to the Promotions Committee (Section 6.8.2).
 The student has a right to receive a copy of the written allegations of academic misconduct provided to the Investigative Committee and to respond to the Committee orally or in writing concerning any allegations if he or she chooses.
-The student may bring a faculty member of their choosing to serve as an advocate.
+The student may bring a BCM faculty member of their choosing for personal support.
+The support person serves the student as a resource for information concerning the process and as a sounding board for the student's experiences about the process and/or underlying complaint.
+The support person does not serve as an advocate or therapist and is prohibited from directing the student's actions or statements.
+Only salaried BCM faculty members familiar with the GSBS and the graduate program in which the student is currently enrolled are eligible to serve as a support person and are subject to approval by the GSBS Dean.